Nov 06, 2024

 The following person has been designated to handle inquiries or complaints regarding the non-discrimination policy, compliance with Title IX of the Education Amendments of 1972, and inquiries or complaints regarding the disability non-discrimination policy, including compliance with Section 504 of the Rehabilitation Act of 1973:

-Associate Vice President for Student Development/Dean of Student Success/
+Associate Vice President for Student Development

-316 Boulevard, Anderson, SC 29621
+316 Boulevard | Anderson, SC 29621

 A report may also be made to the U.S. Department of Education, Office for Civil Rights: